anushaporeddy030697/student_internship_management/README.md

 --> prepared for workshop to present the new technologies and skills learnt in developing the projects.

+10/7/2022

+--> Prepared for the presentation regarding the updates of the project till data and functionalities.

 ** Parimalla Pokuri **
 ----------------------